 Some types of lasers have LI curves that become progressively more nonlinear with increasing temperature (see Figure 25).
-At temperatures where the LI curve shows significant nonlinearity, the LI curve slope measured by the ADN2870 at the Optical 1 level is no longer representative of the overall LI curve.
-It is evident that applying a modulation current based on this slope information cannot maintain a constant extinction ratio over temperature.
+At temperatures where the LI curve shows significant nonlinearity, the LI curve slope measured by the ADN2872 at the Optical 1 level is no longer representative of the overall LI curve.
+It is evident that applying a modulation current based on this slope information cannot maintain a constant ER over temperature.

-However, the ADN2870 can be configured to maintain near constant optical bias and an extinction ratio with a laser exhibiting a monotonic temperature-dependent nonlinearity.
-To implement this correction, it is necessary to characterize a small sample of lasers for their typical nonlinearity by measuring them at two temperature points, typically 25°C and 85°C. The measured nonlinearity is used to determine the amount of feedback to apply.
+However, the ADN2872 can be configured to maintain near constant optical bias and an ER with a laser exhibiting a monotonic temperature-dependent nonlinearity.
+To implement this correction, it is necessary to characterize a small sample of lasers for their typical nonlinearity by measuring them at two temperature points, typically 25°C and 85°C. The measured nonlinearity determines the amount of feedback to apply.

-Typically, one must characterize 5 to 10 lasers of a particular model to get a good number.
+Typically, the user must characterize five to 10 lasers of a particular model to obtain a good number.
 The product can then be calibrated at 25°C only, avoiding the expense of temperature calibration.
-Typically, the microcontroller supervisor is used to measure the laser and apply the feedback.
+Typically, the microcontroller measures the laser and apply the feedback.
 This scheme is particularly suitable for circuits that already use a microcontroller for control and digital diagnostic monitoring.

-The ER correction scheme, while using the average nonlinearity for the laser population, in fact, supplies a corrective measurement based on each laser's actual performance as measured during operation.
+The ER correction scheme, while using the average nonlinearity for the laser population, supplies a corrective measurement based on the actual performance of each laser as measured during operation.
 The ER correction scheme corrects for errors due to laser nonlinearity while the dual loop continues to adjust for changes in the Laser LI.

-For more details on maintaining average optical power and extinction ratio over temperature when working with lasers displaying a temperature-dependent nonlinearity of LI curve, refer to the Application Note AN-743 available through Analog Devices sales.
+For more details on maintaining average optical power and ER over temperature when working with lasers displaying a temperature-dependent nonlinearity of LI curve, contact sales at Analog Devices.